iamogbz/jest-mock-props/README.md

 ## API Reference

-### Mock Property Spy
+### Mock Properties

-Mock properties have "spies" that let you control the behavior of a property that is accessed indirectly by some other code.
+Mock properties are "spies" that let you control the behavior of a property that is accessed indirectly by some other code.

 These are the methods available on every mocked property spy object.